navidrome/website/content/en/docs/Installation/build-from-source.md

 $ git clone https://github.com/navidrome/navidrome
 $ cd navidrome
 $ make setup        # Install build dependencies
-$ make buildall     # Build UI and server, generates a single executable
+$ make build        # Build UI and server, generates a single executable
 ```

 On FreeBSD you have to use `gmake`: